-Most of these changes should go away 4 - 6 weeks after the radiation treatment is over.
+Most of these changes should go away around 4 to 6 weeks after the radiation treatment is over.

 You may notice changes in the way your breast looks or feels (if you are getting radiation after a lumpectomy).
 These changes include:

 When you have radiation treatment, a health care provider draws colored markings on your skin.
-Do not remove them.
+DO NOT remove these markings.
 These show where to aim the radiation.
-If they come off, do not redraw them.
+If they come off, DO NOT redraw them.
 Tell your doctor if they come off.
 These must stay there until your treatments are done.

 Take care of the treatment area:

-Tell your doctor or nurse if you have any break or opening in your skin.
-Do not put heating pads or ice bags on the treatment area.
+Tell your provider if you have any break or opening in your skin.
+DO NOT put heating pads or ice bags on the treatment area.
 Wear loose-fitting clothing.

-Do not wear a bra, or wear a loose-fitting bra with no underwire.
+DO NOT wear a bra, or wear a loose-fitting bra with no underwire.
 Ask your doctor about wearing your breast prosthesis, if you have one.